OzanBoran/JokeTeller/README.md

 5. **`getJokes()` Function**: Fetches a random joke from JokeAPI, processes the data, and calls `tellMe` to convert and play the joke using text-to-speech.
 Disables the button during the API request.

 6. **Event Listeners**: Adds click and ended event listeners to the button and audio elements, triggering the respective functions.

-## Additional Notes

-- The code includes error handling for API requests, but ensure proper network connectivity.
-- Customize the code as needed for your specific project requirements.

 ## Deployment